Jburnett2020/2023-Spring_CRCP-3321/README.md

 Repository for CRCP 3320 for Spring 2023 semester

 This change was made today.
+As was this.